GitLeeRepo/JavaScriptNotes/JsonNotes.md

 # JSON Data Types

-* Number - No destinction between float and integer.
+* Number - No distinction between float and integer.
 No quotes used
 * String - Series of Unicode characters.
 Must be in double quotes
 * Boolean - True and False
 * Arrays - Ordered List of items (strings, numbers, other arrays, objects) contained in square brackets